RuanDevJs/RuanDevJs/README.md

 <h3> 👨‍💻 Ruan Vitor </h3>

 <p align="left">
-   I have 17 years old and since my childhood I'm in love with technologies.
+   I'm 17 years old and since my childhood I'm in love with technologies.
   Here you can see my works as <strong> Front-End Develolper. </strong> 🖥️
 </p>